-Prerequisite: TRK 150; Students must possess a valid Illinois, Missouri or Iowa State CDL Learner's Permit
+Prerequisite: TRK 150; Students must possess a valid Illinois, Missouri or Iowa State er's License (CDL).

-Corequisite: TRK 180
+CDL Learner's Permit Corequisite: TRK 180

 This course is designed to develop the basic skills needed by an entry-level truck driver.
 Provides extensive hands-on experience in backing, parking, start-up, preventive maintenance, and over the road driving.
-Successful completion of this course will require the student to take the necessary exams to obtain a Class A Commercial Driver's License (CDL).
+Successful completion of this course will require the student to take the necessary exams to obtain a Class A Commercial Driv-